Kevin O’Dowd, Chief of Staff

 A native of Monmouth County, she resides in Harding Township with her husband and two children.

-Melissa Orsen serves as Chief of Staff to Lt.
+Gregory Acquaviva serves as Chief of Staff to Lt.
 Governor Kim Guadagno.
-As a senior member of the Christie-Guadagno Administration, she is responsible for the day-to-day operations of both the Office of Lt.
+As a senior member of the Christie-Guadagno Administration, he is responsible for the day-to-day operations of both the Office of Lt.
 Governor and the New Jersey Department State.
-Her work focuses on coordinating and implementing statewide economic growth and job creation strategies across cabinet and executive branch departments and agencies, outside business partners and the higher education community.
-Prior to her current assignment, Orsen served as Deputy Chief of Staff to the Lt.
-Governor managing policy, legislative and legal matters on behalf of the office.
+His work focuses on coordinating and implementing statewide economic growth and job creation strategies across cabinet and executive branch departments and agencies, outside business partners, and the higher education community.

 Immediately prior to his current assignment, Acquaviva served as an Assistant Counsel to Governor Christie where he provided the Governor legal advice on a wide range of constitutional, environmental, utility, agricultural, and alcohol beverage control issues.
 Acquaviva joined the Christie-Guadagno Administration in March 2011, serving as the Lieutenant Governor’s Legislative and Regulatory Analyst where he advised the Lt.
 Governor on policy, legislative, and regulatory matters.